 \section{Discussion}

-While many recent studies have presented remote driving concepts \cite{fezeuTeleoperatingAutonomousVehicles2025},\cite{bellangerChallengesRemoteDriving2024}, \cite{kerblTUMTeleoperationOpen2025}, \cite{testouri5GEnabledTeleoperatedDriving2025}, they typically require high quality mobile connectivity with a network throughput of at least 20 Mbit/s to transmit the imagery needed to safely remotely operate a road vehicle.
+While many recent studies have presented remote driving concepts \cite{fezeuTeleoperatingAutonomousVehicles2026},\cite{bellangerChallengesRemoteDriving2024}, \cite{kerblTUMTeleoperationOpen2025}, \cite{testouri5GEnabledTeleoperatedDriving2025}, they typically require high quality mobile connectivity with a network throughput of at least 20 Mbit/s to transmit the imagery needed to safely remotely operate a road vehicle.
 This comparatively large throughput requirement restricts remote operation deployments to geographically limited areas where network quality exceeds nation-wide averages \cite{ofcomConnectedNationsUK2025}.
 Typically, such requirements dictate the use of capital-intensive private 5G networks.
 As the number of remote operation deployments increase over time, an increasing number of vehicles will have to share the same network cell, potentially blocking future developments.
-Lucas-Estan et al. \cite{lucas-estanSupportTeleoperatedDriving2023} found that a density of 10 vehicles/km\textsuperscript{2} remotely operated using conventional streaming methods would exceed the upload capacity of an idealised 5G network.
+Lucas-Estan \textit{et al.} \cite{lucas-estanSupportTeleoperatedDriving2023} found that a density of just 10 vehicles/km\textsuperscript{2} remotely operated using conventional streaming methods would exceed the upload capacity of an idealised 5G network.
 Even with still-higher-bandwidth 6G and beyond communications technologies, inevitable capacity limits will mean that the types of bandwidth-conserving, QoS-robust edge compression techniques developed here will have continuing value, permitting wide-scale deployments.

-While evaluating the remote operation system on real-world, public mobile networks, 4G was found to provide more robust streaming for remote operation, due to the increased stability of the connection.
-The 5G signal loss experienced is likely caused by buildings obscuring the path of signals to the nearest mobile tower, compounded by penetration losses caused by the use of high frequency millimeter-wave signals \cite{batistaMethodologyEstimatingRadiofrequency2025}.
-The lower frequencies typically used by the 4G mobile network result in lower penetration losses \cite{bagheriEnhancing5GPropagation2024}, which can increase coverage, particularly in built-up urban areas, resulting in fewer communication drop-outs.
+While evaluating remote operation on real-world, public mobile networks, 4G was found to provide more robust streaming, due to the increased stability of the connection.
+The 5G signal loss experienced is likely caused by buildings obscuring the path to the nearest mobile tower, compounded by penetration losses caused by the use of high frequency millimetre-wave signals \cite{batistaMethodologyEstimatingRadiofrequency2025}.
+The lower frequencies typically used by the 4G mobile network can result in less penetration loss \cite{bagheriEnhancing5GPropagation2024}, which can increase coverage, particularly in built-up urban areas, resulting in fewer communication drop-outs.